 This allows you to jump to the parent directory, or any other directory above it, in a single click, assuming the path hasn't been truncated to fit the width of the window.

-- You can set a Hotkey to go to the parent directory.
-By default the Backspace key does this but you are free to change this via Customize / Keys.
+You can set a Hotkey to go to the parent directory.
+By default the Backspace key does this but you are free to change this via Settings / Customize Toolbars / Keys.

-Also, if you want the parent button to appear in the context menus for files and folders, so you can right-click absolutely anywhere in the file display and still have access to it, then go to Settings -> File Types, edit the All files and folders type near the top and add a new command to its Context Menu tab.
+Also, if you want the parent button to appear in the context menus for files and folders, so you can right-click absolutely anywhere in the file display and still have access to it, then go to Settings / File Types, edit the All files and folders type near the top and add a new command to its Context Menu tab.
 The type should be set to Run an Opus function and function should be set to Standard Function.
 The command should be

-While on the subject of parent buttons, you may find the FAQ on HOW TO: Remember scroll positions and file selections
+See Also: While on the subject of parent buttons, you may find this other FAQ useful.
+It also explain the difference between the